- How to get permanent residency (PR) in Canada on a work permit

 Federal Skilled Worker Program to permanent residency

 The Federal Skilled Worker Program is a pathway toward Canadian permanent residency.
 If you are granted this visa, you will be eligible to stay permanently in the country.
+This is not straight from a work permit though, however, you can skip the work permit process and go straight to PR with this route.

 To meet the requirements of the Federal Skilled Worker Program, the below criteria should be met: